shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-4-full-attack-flow/README.md

 # Preparations
-1. RDP login to DC VM using the YOURDOMAIN\rootuser
+1. RDP login to DC VM using the YOURDOMAIN\rootuser then, run the following powershell script as admin:

 2. RDP login to Win11 VM using the YOURDOMAIN\user1, keep this window open in the background - you're not allowed to use it from now on.

 # Instructions